SoftwareHeritage/swhapguide/SWHAP@Paris.md

 - The `metadata folder`, is used to record all the information about the software and the acquisition process (catalogue, actors, journal, etc.).

+MF: Should we create a metafolder for the code items?
+MF: I think we need to keep separate the `additional_materials` for non code items (collect and curate), and a dedicated `software story` folder for _presenting_ both code + additional material

 <!--
 The guidelines to fill this part are given in the template itself.
 (MF: I think we should include part of it in the guide, otherwise not clear when is the best moment to fill them in)
 -->